deaned01/SubdivHabitatDiversity/README.md

 ```
 load('BCI_SAD.RData')
 ```
-Of course, the SAD could be simulated assuming any number of different abundance distributions…
+Of course, the SAD could be simulated assuming any number of different abundance distributions and conspecific spatial patterns… the file 'validationPlots.RData' contains the simulated landscapes used in the paper.
+There were 8 of these including the empirical data:
+ - "bAgg035" - this is a more aggregated than empirical data using the BCI SAD and sigma = 35 for the Thomas process
+ - "bAgg050" - this is less aggregated than empirical data and again uses BCI SAD but sigma = 50
+ - "bRP" - random placement using BCI SAD
+ - "bReg010" - regular placement simulated using the Strass process
+ - "bci" - the empirical data (see below)
+ - "bstrees" - the simulated plot using the same number of spp and individuals as the BCI data but distributed as a broken stick.
+Sigma = 50 here (to compare with bAgg050)
+ - "lntrees" - as above, lognormal SAD
+ - "lstrees" - as above, log series SAD

+The relevant samples (e.g., mean species richness, gamma, etc), along with the corresponding model prediction from each simulated and empirical plot are in 'validationSamples_XXX.RData' and use the same naming convention.

-The models are all in ‘functions.R’.
+The models and the zeta diversity functions used are all in ‘functions.R’.
 ```
 source("functions.R")
 args(fitSS.NB)